christosgalano/WordPress-on-Azure/docs/Part-2-IaC.md

 # WordPress on Azure: Part 2 - IaC

-Hello fellow Azure-enthusiasts.
-In today’s blog post we look into the code that will be used to deploy our [infrastructure](Part-1-Architecture.md).
+Hello, fellow Azure-enthusiasts!
+In today’s blog post we examine the code that will be used to deploy our [infrastructure](Part-1-Architecture.md).

 Bicep is being used for the IaC; all the templates/modules are available in the **bicep/** folder.

-We are not going to delve in every single one of the modules, instead we are going to focus in some important and noteworthy aspects.
+We are not going to delve into every single one of the modules; instead, we are going to focus on some important and noteworthy aspects.

 ## WebApp